 -

-[Download Here] The objective of this research project was to provide scientific data to evaluate the effectiveness of the 0–5 ft noncombustible zone as currently defined and determine whether a larger or smaller distance for this zone is warranted.
+The objective of the Wildfire Research project was to provide scientific data to evaluate the effectiveness of the 0–5 ft noncombustible zone, and determine whether more distance from structures is recommended.

 -